AquibAslam1/ecommerce-chatbot/README.md

 ## 🔍 Overview

 The **E-commerce Chatbot** integrates a dynamic chatbot interface into an online store platform.
-Users can type queries like _"show me phone"_ or _"find HP laptops"_ and instantly receive results with links to detailed product pages.
+Users can type queries like _"show me phone"_ or _"find HP laptops" _or_ "under 1000"_ and instantly receive results with links to detailed product pages.

 ---